 La Lechuza (the Witch Owl)

 The legend of la Lechuza is one that can be heard all over Mexico.
-I do not believe that my dad, who is Salvadoran, had heard this before meeting my mom, but my mom, who is from Mexico always grew up believing in la Lechuza.
-It is commonly said that a lechuza, or owl, specifically a white owl, is a bruja or witch that has taken the form of this owl.
-There are small owls that are believed to be witches, but there is a legend of one specific owl/ bruja and that is what I refer to as La Lechuza, the owl.
-I always heard it was a white owl, but there are stories and reports that it is black as well.
+It is said that a lechuza, or owl, specifically a white owl, is a bruja or witch that has taken the form of this owl.
+There are small owls that are believed to be witches, but the legend of La Lechuza is one giant owl.
+Some say it is a white owl, but there are stories and reports that it is black owl.

 Legend says that the cry of a Lechuza mimics the cry of a baby or whistles and they use it to lure you outside, to take you and make you their meal.
 Sometimes the cry of the Lechuza is said to be an omen of death, if you hear it, a family member will die.
 Some say dreaming of the Lechuza is also an omen of death.
 The Lechuza is so big that it can carry a grown adult in its talons.
 The Lechuza is said to bring storms with it and cannot be harmed by guns.
 It is also said to prey on human emotions, often appearing during domestic disputes and waiting for her next victim to storm outside.